JanHuss/JanHuss.github.io/_posts/2017-02-01-Zombie-Run.md

 author: Jan
 date: 2017-02-01
 categories: [4.
 Music Production, Compositions]
-tags: [musicproduction, sound design, jphuzzle]
+tags: [music production, sound design, jphuzzle]
 ---
 Zombie Run was the first single I had released after the Music Composition Module at the Manchester MIDI School (now School of Electronic Music).
 For this project I utilised my freshly gained compositional knowledge and sound design skills to produce an mix this track.